Nathanabe/Printf/README.md

 Description

 The _printf() function produces output according to a format which is described below.
 This function write its output to the stdout, the standard output.
-Returns the count of printed characters when the function is successful The available convertion specifiers are:
+Returns the count of printed characters when the function is successful.
+The available convertion specifiers are:

     %c: Prints a single character.
     %s: Prints a string of characters.